 The terpene profile in the original material, and what remains following the extraction, predict final consistency and texture.
 Shatters contain lower moisture levels and lower terpenes than other concentrates.

 Wax, also known as budder or frosting, has a much softer consistency than shatter.
-This concentrate ranges in texture from a soft icing to creamy budder to sticky candle wax.
+This concentrate ranges in texture from soft icing to creamy budder to sticky candle wax.
 Again, like shatter, it is typically produced through solvent-based extractions, with the major difference in consistency appearing during the final stages of the process.

-Budders achieve the creamy, whipped-like consistency because they are agitated during the cooldown stage.
+Budders achieve a creamy, whipped-like consistency because they are agitated during the cooldown stage.
 Whipping for several hours post-extraction helps evaporate the final solvent molecules, removes additional moisture, and preserves more terpenes than through a shatter process.

 Typical methods for producing HTFSE include using fresh, flash-frozen plant material, light solvents, and super low temperatures.
 Both live resin and terp sauce are examples of HTFSE.